 Research studies indicate that students who work while attending college are as successful academically as those who do not.
 Jobs provide students with income, work experience and the opportunity to explore career options.
 Student Employment, within the Office of Financial Aid, supports students and employers with work-study employment, finding and posting job opportunities and providing guidance on student employment policy.

-Students offered work-study are provided an amount of money they can work to earn through approved on and off-campus agencies.
-Students don't get the money up-front, nor is it applied to their tuition and fee bill.
+Students offered work-study are provided an amount of money they can work to earn through approved on and off-campus employer.
+Students don't get the money up-front, and it's not applied to their tuition and fee bill.
 These students receive a paycheck for hours worked just like any other hourly job.
 Work-study students should submit the FAFSA to be considered for work-study, since it's based on financial need.

-Student Employment posts part-time on-campus and off-campus jobs for both work-study and non-work-study students.
+Student Employment posts part-time on-campus and off-campus jobs for both work-study and regular hourly positions.
 In addition, an on-call temporary employment service allows students to register for occasional work including one-time child care, yard work and clerical jobs.

 Student Employee Work Hours Policy